fabriciorby/raspberry-docker/README.md

 ## Notes

-* Nginx must start after media services to resolve hostnames like `jellyfin`
+* Traefik must start after media services to resolve hostnames like `jellyfin`
 * Healthchecks can be added for reliable startup
 * Make sure the `.env` file exists in the project root; Compose uses it automatically
 * Orphan containers can be removed using: